openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Arch Linux Root on ZFS.rst

      initrd.
      However, GRUB as of 2.04 requires password to be interactively typed in at boot time, or else the computer will not boot.

+     Full disk encryption can be achieved by encrypting both root dataset and boot pool.

      Create dataset::